Last Update Made On August 1, 2019

 - Root Cause Analysis-Why this actually happened?

-- Data Mining- Identifying correlated data.
+- Data Mining- Identifying correlated data (click here to get sample use-cases with code).

 - Forecasting- What if the existing trends continue?